Sebastian Horsley: Background

 Horsley was born in Holderness in the East Riding of Yorkshire.
-He was the eldest son of Nicholas Horsley, with a younger brother of his, Jason Horsley, attending Pocklington School as a day-boy in the early 1980s.
+He was the eldest son of Nicholas Horsley, with a younger brother of his, Jasun Horsley, attending Pocklington School as a day-boy in the early 1980s.
 Their grandfather, Alec Horsley, was the founder of Northern Foods, and their father replaced him as chairman of the company from 1970 until the role was assumed by Christopher Haskins.
 According to Horsley's autobiography, Dandy in the Underworld, his birth name was Marcus, but his mother had decided to change it to Sebastian by the time she had returned from the hospital.
 His name was officially changed by deed poll in 1967.

-Horsley had an older sister, a psychotherapist named Ashley, as well as a younger brother, Jason Horsley.
+Horsley had an older sister, a psychotherapist named Ashley, as well as a younger brother, Jasun Horsley.
 His mother, the former Valerie Edwards, was a Welsh typist.
-After his parents divorced, Horsley's father married Sabitha Sarkar (married 1975-1987) and Alwyne Law (married 1998).
+After his parents divorced, Horsley's father married Sabitha Sarkar (married 1975–1987) and Alwyne Law (married 1998).
 His mother did not remarry but later became known as Valerie Walmsley-Hunter.

 As Horsley wrote in his memoirs, following the divorce of his parents in 1975: "Clearly everyone in my life who should have been vertical was horizontal."
 In an interview Horsley's mother gave to The Sunday Times, she admitted that her son's childhood was profoundly difficult: "I don't think Nicholas ever went to bed sober and I was always in a fog.
 Sebastian and my other two children were accidents and, though it seems shocking to admit, I drank all the way through my pregnancies."

 In 1983, Horsley married Evlynn Anne Smith (8 September 1962 – 18 April 2003), the daughter of a Scottish painter and decorator, and who, together with Meriel Scott, constituted the art and furniture-design company Precious McBane.
 Horsley and Smith separated in 1990; she died of an aneurysm at age 40.

-Horsley was also the lover of Jimmy Boyle.
+Smith was also the lover of Jimmy Boyle.

 Horsley lived at 7 Meard Street, Soho, London.
-A sign on the door once read: "This Is Not A Brothel / There Are No Prostitutes At This Address", as doorways on the street were often used by scammers to trick punters out of money, inevitably leading to angry confrontations with the innocent occupants.
+A sign on the door once read: "THIS IS NOT A BROTHEL / THERE ARE NO PROSTITUTES AT THIS ADDRESS", as doorways on the street were often used by scammers to trick punters out of money, inevitably leading to angry confrontations with the innocent occupants.